tacitdynamics/tacitdynamics.github.io/foldersync/help.md

 You also have the option to disable scheduled syncs completely.
 If you do this, no scheduled syncs will run.
 Only disable this, if you use manual sync only or syncs initiated from Tasker or Locale.

 ## Tasker
 FolderSync works as Tasker plugin.
-This means one or more folderpair syncs can be initiated when a condition or rule you configured in Tasker occurs.
+This means one or more folderpair syncs can be initiated or cancelled when a condition or rule you configured in Tasker occurs.
 Configuring Tasker is out of the scope of this help text, but FolderSync is found in the the Plugin section.
 Note that syncs will run no matter what settings they are configured with, when initiated from Tasker, except if the allowed connection requirement(s) are not met.

 FolderSync also supports triggering actions via deeplinks.
 To trigger a deeplink from Tasker use "Browse URL" action.